Flashing and Configuring a Repeater Node¶

 Final Configuration Steps¶

-Callsign_R1,Downtown_R1). - Set an admin password — this is required for MeshCore Remote Administration.
+Callsign_R1,Downtown_R1). - Set an admin password (required for MeshCore Remote Administration).

 - Apply the Ottawa defaults:

-Reconnect using the configuration tool and click Send Advert.
+- Reconnect with the configuration tool and click Send Advert.

-If everything is working, nearby companion nodes will receive it.
+If everything is working, nearby companion nodes should receive the advert.

 Advert Interval Configuration¶